katenuss/ps_211/lecture17.md

 :: content ::

 *You want to understand how stress and sleep relate to depression.*
 - You first run a simple linear regression predicting depression from sleep alone.
-You find that sleep significantly predicts depression (b = -2, p < .01).
+You find that sleep significantly predicts depression ($b = -2, p < .01$).
 - However, you then run a ==multiple regression== including both stress and sleep as predictors.
-    - Here, you find that stress significantly predicts depression (b = 3, p < .001), but sleep no longer significantly predicts depression (b = -0.5, p = .15).
+    - Here, you find that stress significantly predicts depression ($b = 3, p < .001$), but sleep no longer significantly predicts depression ($b = -0.5, p = .15$).

 **What do these two findings suggest?**